The 2016-17 LL.M. application deadline has passed. The application for 2017-18 LL.M. programs will be available in August.

 Further details about these services may be found on LSAC’s website.

 Important Notes on the LL.M.
 Application

-Applicants may use the same application form to apply for admission to either the professional track of the LL.M., the traditional track, or both.
+There are two LL.M. application forms – one for the thesis track, and one for both the traditional and professional tracks; applicants may use this application form to apply for admission to either the professional track of the LL.M., the traditional track, or both.
 Please note that although the application term is listed as Fall, the application form allows you to apply for both tracks.

-If you decide to apply to both LL.M. tracks, please note:
+If you decide to apply to more than one LL.M. track, please note:

-All questions regarding the LL.M. or J.S.D. programs or the application process should be directed to the Advanced Degree Programs Office.
+All questions regarding LL.M. programs or the application process should be directed to the Advanced Degree Programs Office.